silverstripe/developer-docs/en/02_Developer_Guides/00_Model/02_Relations.md

 }
 ```

-[notice]
+> [!WARNING]
-Adding new records to a filtered `RelationList` like in the example above doesn't automatically set the filtered
+> Adding new records to a filtered `RelationList` like in the example above doesn't automatically set the filtered
-criteria on the added record.
+> criteria on the added record.
-[/notice]

 ## Relations on unsaved objects